t-karasova/grs-samples-python/search/tutorials/tutoria_attribute_configuration.md

 ## Search for searchable attribute value

-Call the Retail Search  with the **"Low-impact fabrics"** query again.
+Call the Retail Search  with the **"ethically made sweater"** query again.

 This time the service should return the matched product.